 Following the balance adjustments to Leeching Poison, Kingsbane Rogue is no longer viable at a high level in the Standard format.
 However, it remains a very solid deck in the Wild meta.

 This Kingsbane Rogue deck costs 7,140 and it is made up of the following cards.

 Kingsbane Rogue is heavily reliant on Kingsbane and your Mulligan will primarily focus on obtaining it and early buffs to make it a threat as quickly as possible.

-You should Mulligan aggressively to ensure you have Kingsbane or Cavern Shinyfinder in your opening hand.
-If you already have one of these cards, you can additionally look for Deadly Poison, Toxicologist, and Cutthroat Buccaneer to get your weapon buffed early.
+You should Mulligan aggressively to ensure you have Kingsbane, Cavern Shinyfinder, or Raiding Party in your opening hand.
+If you already have one of these cards, you can additionally look for Deadly Poison or Toxicologist.
+If you specifically have Raiding Party, you can also keep Preparation.